The Intuitive Foundation supports Robotics Surgery Fellowships through its annual grant program.

 Programs supporting the following clinical areas are strongly encouraged to apply: Colorectal, General Surgery, Thoracic.

-All grant monies are to be used to support fellow salary and benefits.
+All grant funds are to be used to support fellow salary and benefits, and grants are made on a competitive basis by the Intuitive Foundation.

 For Societies and Organizations

-- Applicant fellowship programs must have an active robotic surgical program and use the da Vinci surgical system.
+- Applicant fellowship programs must have an active robotic surgical program.

 - Applicant fellowship programs must have an adequate clinical robotic volume to support training a fellow to the level of an independent robotic surgeon upon completion.